RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 ## Data

 The data for the challenge has been sourced from different places.
 Most are also part of the [CTSpine1K](https://github.com/MIRACLE-Center/CTSpine1K) data set.
-It has been heavily pre-processed by Rasmus for the challenge.
+It has been heavily pre-processed by Andreas Aspe and Rasmus R. Paulsen for the challenge.
 All samples are pre-aligned using a rigid-body transformations and so on.

 For all samples there are different *representations* of the data.
 It is important to choose the representation that is best suited for the task at hand.